 If your lot is part of a platted subdivision and the property lines have not been altered, then the lot is buildable if all other city requirements can be met, such as water and sewer.

-If the lot is not part of a subdivision, then you need to contact the Planning Department.
+If the property or parcel is not part of a subdivision, then you need to contact the Planning Department.
 A title search will be necessary to determine if the parcel was a lot of record prior to December 31, 2000.
 A subdivision application may need to be approved prior to receiving a building permit.

 I want to make application for a building permit.
 Where do I make application for my project?

 The North Ogden City Building Department will process all building permit applications.
 Building permits are available online at: http://www.northogdencity.com/home/showdocument?id=9413

 You can contact the Building Department at (801) 737-2213.

 Building setbacks are the prescribed distance from the property line to the building; the setbacks are found in each zoning district.

 Who should I contact about zoning ordinance violations?

 Zoning violations are investigated on a complaint driven basis.
 To report violations contact the Code Enforcement Officer, Nate Davis, at (801) 737-2218, or e-mail at firstname.lastname@example.org ..

 What is a home occupation?